cambrozak/bpl001/doc/syllabus.md

 None!
 This class is for motivated beginners.

-##Teaching and Learning Style

-The primary objective of this course is to inspire middle school students to take an interest in Robotics regardless of prior skills and experience.

-A broad top-down approach to the overall subject combined with a hands-on laboratory setting with bottom-up emphasis on select problems enables students to learn by discovery and be effective with the technology immediately.
-This teaching style provides just enough detail to learn foundational concepts and hold the interest of budding begginers.

-Each classroom session follows a *Lab-Lecture-Lab* format:

-A simple lab exercise is completed as a group to start the session.
-Students follow along with the instructor to load prewritten software and wire up components onto the Robot and observe resulting physical behavior.
-The sesssion does not proceed until every Robot is successfuly performing as expected.

-A short lecture explains how and why the lab exercise worked and answers open questions.
-The lecture also connects the lab exercise to examples in the real world.

-A final lab exercise challenges the students to implement their own original ideas by combining the first lab with previous learning.

-##Class Rules

-1. Respect each other.
-2. Respect the lab.
-3. Respect the equipment.

 ##Objectives and Outcomes

 Discuss experience with robots in the real world in order to